 The Council employs specialist officers to administer its affairs and provide its services.
 The Council's administration is headed by its Chief Executive Officer.

 Whitehorse Council conducts both a Special Committee Meeting and a Council Meeting once every four weeks.
 Members of the public are welcome at these meetings but to the uninitiated a Council Meeting may be a confusing event.

 The Council acts like the Board of Directors of a company, determining policies and initiatives and completing the business of the municipal organisation.

-At a Council Meeting, Councillors make decisions, state opinions, approve proposals, fulfil the statutory requirements of the Council, approve its budget and expenditure and plan for the future.
+At a Council Meeting, Councillors debate issues, make decisions, approve proposals, fulfil the statutory requirements of the Council, approve its budget and plan for the future.

 The Mayor is the Chairperson at the meeting.
 The procedure of Council Meetings is laid down by a local law and an agenda, which lists the order of business for the meetings taken.

 The meeting begins at 7pm with the reading of an opening prayer, followed by an acknowledgement of the Wurundjeri people as the traditional owners of the land.
 Minutes of the previous meeting are confirmed, and Councillors disclose if they have a conflict of interest in any item on the agenda.